codeplaysoftware/syclacademy/README.md

 matter.

 Each of the lessons are designed to be self contained modules in order to support both academic and training style teaching environments.

-A playlist of the video content is [also available][video-playlist].
+A playlist of video content is [also available][video-playlist].
 Though note that these slides and exercises may have changed since these videos were created so they may not match completely.